Azure/communication-ui-library/docs/releases/creating-a-release.md

 - The release branch never diverges off of `main`.
 In theory, it is possible to abandon the release branch at any point and create a new one off of `main` without losing work.
 -  All PR reviews happen on `main`, and the cherry-pick PR simply requires a sign-off.

+**Exception**: When [fetching translated strings](../references/string-translations.md), create a PR directly against the release branch.
+The fetched strings depend on the english strings in the branch that triggers the workflow, so translating the strings on `main` and then cherry-picking over the PR can result in the wrong strings getting translated.

 ## Step 3: Publish to NPM